Advocate

 To accelerate the transition to a clean, just energy future, a growing number of clergy and religious leaders are engaged in – or pledging to engage in – peaceful acts of civil disobedience.
 To read, sign, or support the pledge, visit ClergyClimateAction.org.
 It reads, in part: “We envision a livable climate for our communities, for the poor, for our children, and for all life.
 We call for immediate and robust public investment in climate solutions, including large-scale renewable energy.
 We will resist new fossil fuel development through joyful, faithful, spirited, and nonviolent direct action.”

-A 40-minute film, Disobedience, now available for free download and streaming, tells the story of four communities preparing to participate in direct action to break free from fossil fuels.
+A 40-minute film, Disobedience, now available on YouTube, tells the story of four communities preparing to participate in direct action to break free from fossil fuels.

 Learn about Extinction Rebellion, an international movement that uses non-violent civil disobedience in an attempt to halt mass extinction and minimize the risk of social collapse.
 As its Home page states: “We are facing an unprecedented global emergency.
 Life on Earth is in crisis: scientists agree we have entered a period of abrupt climate breakdown, and we are in the midst of a mass extinction of our own making.”